ESAT Chemistry: Revision Notes

 Less commonC11.2

-This topic covers the fundamental principle that the energy change of a reversible reaction in one direction is equal in magnitude but opposite in sign to the energy change in the reverse direction.
-This is a core concept for understanding chemical equilibrium and energy diagrams.
+For a reversible reaction, the energy change in one direction is equal in magnitude but opposite in sign to the energy change in the reverse direction, a core concept for understanding chemical equilibrium and energy diagrams.

 Revise this topic ›Interpreting Energy Level Diagrams